symfony/symfony-docs/book/doctrine/orm.rst

 Queries
 ~~~~~~~

-As you have already seen, working with single objects is straight forward and
+As you have already seen, working with single objects is straightforward and
 easy with the entity manager.
-But how to query a set of objects?
-As every
+But how can you query for a set of objects?
-operation this is done via the entity manager.
-So let us change the delete
+As every with any Doctrine operation, this is done via the entity manager.
-action from the previous example to use a query instead of loading the object
+Change the delete action used in the previous example to use a query instead
-and afterwards delete it.
+of loading the object and then deleting it afterwards:

 .. code-block:: php